ovh/docs/pages/bare_metal_cloud/virtual_private_servers/cpanel/guide.en-sg.md

 ---
-title: Deploying cPanel on a VPS'
+title: Deploying cPanel on a VPS"
-excerpt: 'Find out how to instantiate a VPS with the pre-installed cPanel application'
+excerpt: "Find out how to instantiate a VPS with the pre-installed cPanel application"
-updated: 2021-10-14
+updated: 2024-01-12
 ---

 ## Objective